Frequently Asked Questions about EFHW antennas

 Why am I getting high SWR readings on my handheld antenna analyzer?

 We have received numerous reports of high SWR readings with handheld antenna analyzers like MFJ-259 etc. It turns out that these antenna analyzers easily can be overloaded when used to measure multiband wire antenna like EFHW fed with broadband RF transformer.
 It is enough to have a Broadcasting station nearby or HF band (1-30MHz) is wide open producing numerous strong HF signals which overload the analyzer.
 The common cure is to ground the analyzer or simply check your SWR readings with SWR meter at your radio or use external SWR bridge.

 Can I use an antenna tuner to correct elevated SWR on my EFHW antenna?

-Yes, Most modern radios have internal antenna tuner and there is nothing wrong to use a tuner to match the output of your radio to an impedance seen at the end of the coaxial cable.
+Yes, Most modern radios have an internal antenna tuner and there is nothing wrong to use a tuner to match the output of your radio to an impedance seen at the end of the coaxial cable.
 EFHW antennas might have elevated SWR readings on some bands due to the different position, height above ground or impact from nearby objects.
 When SWR is higher than 2:1 or antenna is used on the non-resonant frequency of the wire radiator, power reduction is recommended due to additional mismatch losses and the possibility to overheat the transformer.
 If the power up to 100W is used there is no need to adjust power on any of our EFHW antenna models.
 Just press the “TUNE” button on your radio and enjoy.